 In 2023, HESM Opco repurchased an aggregate of approximately 13.6 million HESM Opco Class B units in multiple transactions from affiliates of Hess and GIP for total proceeds of \$400 million.
 The unit repurchases were financed by borrowings under HESM Opco's revolving credit facility.
 The unit repurchases, in aggregate, resulted in an increase in Capital in excess of par and a decrease in Noncontrolling interests of \$31 million, and an increase in deferred tax assets and Noncontrolling interests of \$23 million resulting from adjustments in the carrying value of Hess Midstream LP's investment in HESM Opco without corresponding adjustments in the tax basis.
 The aggregate proceeds paid to GIP of \$212 million reduced Noncontrolling interests.
 Hess participated in all the HESM Opco Class B unit repurchase transactions in 2023 on a 50/50 basis with GIP with the exception of the HESM Opco Class B unit repurchase transaction in November 2023.
 Hess and GIP received \$38 million and \$62 million, respectively, of the total proceeds of \$100 million.
-There was no change in Hess' ownership interest in Hess Midstream LP on a consolidated basis as a result of this transaction and accordingly, there was no impact to the balance of Noncontrolling interests.
-However, the transaction did result in an increase to deferred tax assets of \$7 million, with the offset recorded to Noncontrolling interests, as a result of an adjustment in the carrying value of Hess Midstream LP's investment in HESM Opco without a corresponding adjustment in the tax basis.
+There was no change in Hess' ownership interest in Hess Midstream LP on a consolidated basis as a result of this transaction and accordingly, there was no impact to the balance of Noncontrolling interests, as a result of an adjustment in the carrying value of Hess Midstream LP's investment in Capital interests, as a result of an adjustment in the carrying value of Hess Midstream LP's investment in HESM Opco without a corresponding adjustment in the tax basis.